alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/12_anchor_activation_instructions.md

 Anchor Confirmation creates the official record.

-Anchor Activation is the project-side use of the confirmed source-line and official instruction references.
+Anchor Activation places the confirmed source-line into use.

 A project is foundationally anchored only when the match exists.